-It’s known as fashion’s biggest night, but for jewelry (besides perhaps the Oscars), it’s a pretty big deal, too.
-At 2022’s Met Gala, which returned to its regular first-Monday-in-May time slot after a pandemic hiatus, the gemstones were out in force.
+It’s fashion’s biggest night, but for jewelry – besides perhaps the Oscars – it’s a pretty big deal, too.
+At 2022’s Met Gala, which returned to its regular first-Monday-in-May timeslot after a pandemic hiatus, the gemstones were out in force.
 Diamonds, as expected, were front and center.

-Actress Michelle Yeoh was a definitive standout.
-As she made her way up the stairs in a glinting Prabal Gurung dress, she raised her wrist to show her watch to a reporter; it was a Richard Mille 051, glinting with hundreds of inset diamonds.
-The modernity–and the sort of brilliant brashness of the piece–worked perfectly against the ballgown elegance of her Gurung dress.
+My favorite piece was worn by the actress Michelle Yeoh.
+As she made her way up the stairs in a glinting Prabal Gurung dress, I noticed she raised her wrist to show her watch to a reporter: a Richard Mille 051, glinting with hundreds of inset diamonds.
+The modernity – and the sort of brilliant brashness of the piece – worked perfectly against the ballgown elegance of her Gurung dress.

 She told the media: “I am a watch collector.
 Richard Mille is at the top, but I also love a Rolex Daytona.”
 And the necklace?
 “Tasaki designed with Prabal Gurung,” she said.

 Another big moment alighted with Blake Lively’s early arrival.
-Her Versace fit nodded to New York City, with embroidered zodiac signs along the skirt that mirrored Grand Central Station’s ceiling.
-Her jewelry had an equally architectural spirit: nude diamonds cut and carved by Lorraine Schwartz into a geometric crown, and pair of earrings.
-Lively was clever with her jewelry selections; she told reporters that the crown had seven raised elements, honoring the Statue of Liberty’s seven rays.
+Her Versace fit nodded to New York City, with, for example, embroidered Zodiac signs along the skirt that mirrored Grand Central Station’s ceiling.
+Her jewelry had an equally architectural spirit: Nude diamonds cut and carved by Lorraine Schwartz into a geometric crown and pair of earrings.
+Lively was clever with her jewelry selections – she told reporters that the crown had seven raised elements, honoring the Statue of Liberty’s seven rays.

 Radiant Sydney Sweeney of Euphoria fame wore a chicly subtle Boucheron necklace paved entirely with diamonds on white gold.
 Amber Valletta’s ornate and beautiful Buccellati necklace boasted 210 rose-cut diamonds.